gatling/frontline-doc/content/reference/current/release/highlight-1-13/index.md

 ### Operations

 {{< alert tip >}}
-Images of Gatling FrontLine published to the AWS Marketplace are made using this installer.
+Images of Gatling Gatling Enterprise published to the AWS Marketplace are made using this installer.
 The directory layout will be the same.
 {{< /alert >}}